Where Does Bigfoot Live in North America?

 The deep, dank swamps of the Southern United States are another great place for Bigfoot to hide.
-Down here he’s called Skunk Ape due to the horrific odor that usually accompanies sightings.
+Down there he’s called Skunk Ape due to the horrific odor that usually accompanies sightings.

 Why does the skunk ape smell so bad?
-Of course nobody knows for sure, but it may be due to sleeping in the swampy soil, or even because of its diet.
+Of course, nobody knows, but it may be due to sleeping in the swampy soil, or even because of its diet.

 Sightings of the skunk ape date back for decades, and it is well-known especially in the south of Florida.
 There are even some interesting pictures floating around, though like all Bigfoot evidence so far they are inconclusive.